H World Group Limited (HTHT) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price predicted for H World Group Limited (HTHT) by analysts is $370.14, which is -$0.16 below the current market price.
-The public float for HTHT is 199.09M, and at present, short sellers hold a 4.90% of that float.
-On March 01, 2023, the average trading volume of HTHT was 1.72M shares.
+The average price point forecasted by analysts for H World Group Limited (HTHT) is $373.17, which is -$0.9 below the current market price.
+The public float for HTHT is 199.09M, and currently, short sellers hold a 4.90% ratio of that float.
+The average trading volume of HTHT on March 08, 2023 was 1.54M shares.

 HTHT’s Market Performance